Guthram Gowt: Pumping station

 A wind-driven scoopwheel pump was operating here as early as 1766.
-In the 19th and early 20th century a steam-powered drainage engine was in existence, set up following the Acts of Parliament of 1841 and 1843.
+In the 19th and early 20th century a steam-powered drainage engine was in existence, set up following acts of Parliament of 1841 and 1843.

-The 1841 act of parliament authorized the building of an engine to drain Bourne North Fen, replacing engines (probably windmills), erected after an act of 1776, which were described as "dilapidated, decayed and entirely removed".
-The act of 1843 transferred all responsibility for this engine and the drainage from the Black sluice commissioners to the Bourne North Fen Commissioners, a separation of responsibilities that continued until after the Second World War.
+The Bourne Drainage Act 1841 (4 & 5 Vict. c. cxiii) authorized the building of an engine to drain Bourne North Fen, replacing engines (probably windmills), erected after the Bourn Inclosure Act 1766 (6 Geo.
+3. c.
+52 Pr.), which were described as "dilapidated, decayed and entirely removed".
+The Lincolnshire Fens Drainage Act 1843 (6 & 7 Vict. c. xxxvii) transferred all responsibility for this engine and the drainage from the Black Sluice commissioners to the Bourne North Fen Commissioners, a separation of responsibilities that continued until after the Second World War.

 The book goes on to describe how proposals for a replacement engine were made in 1881, but were not taken up before Wheeler went to press.

 However, in 1895 the scoopwheel was replaced: with a 20 in centrifugal pump made by Easton & Anderson.
 Then in 1918 the steam engine was replaced by a 50 hp horizontal gas engine, which drove the Easton and Anderson pump via belt.
 In 1933 a two-cylinder Ruston diesel and a Gwynnes pump were added.

 There are now no pumping facilities on site, only a rainfall telemetry station for the Environment Agency.